Zuehlke/getting-started-with-kubernetes/openshift/oc-ci.md

 You've seen in the [apps tutorial](oc-apps.md) that OpenShift can automatically generate a bunch of resources for a given application, based solely on an OCI image (e.g. httpd).

 If you build your own applications and images, you usually need to publish a new image on source code changes.
-Here's where OpenShift's BuildConfigs come into play.
+Here's where OpenShift's BuildConfigs come into play: BuildConfigs hold configuration in order for the cluster to automatically generate new images for consumption in deployments.

 ## CLI